WiraAtma/backend-cinema-booking/README.md

                 "userName": "your_input_request"
             }
         ```
-        Note: Replace your_film_id, your_seat_id, and your_schedule_id with your actual database schedule.filmId, scheduleSeat.seatId, and scheduleSeat.scheduleId.
+        Note: Replace your_film_id, your_seat_id, and your_schedule_id with your actual database film.id, seat.id, and schedule.id.

-    - POST Booking Confirmed
+    - POST Booking Confirmed :
         Memberikan Konfirmasi ke sistem kalau kursi tersebut

         ```bash